LDariaL/CarShop-1/README.md

-There is a simple stand with items (cars) for an online shop, with ratings, prices and images, with registration, without cart (but with this option in the back-end potentially).
+There is a simple stand with items (cars) for an online catalog or a shop, with ratings, prices and images, with registration, without cart (but with this option in the back-end potentially).
 You can choose, delete and modified any of items.

 Ruby 3.1.2